How Do Eggs Become Chickens or Other Living Things? [v1.0]

 Coming Soon - anticipated release date IN SPRING 2018

-This middle school unit kicks off with news reports of the growing prevalence of backyard chicken coops across the country.
-Disagreements about why some chicken eggs turn into chickens and others don't, as well competing models about what is going on inside an egg before it hatches, spark student questions and ideas for investigations to figure out where babies of chickens come from and how they develop.
-These investigations lead them to uncover the role of fertilization, food, blood, cell division, and tissue development, in supporting the growth and release of energy in embryos of all living thing, as well as the growth of babies into adults, for a variety different kinds of organisms.
+This middle school unit on the structure of living organisms and their growth, development, and reproduction starts off with students encountering a series of news reports about the growing prevalence of backyard chicken coops across the country.
+Disagreements about why some chicken eggs hatch baby chickens and others don't, as well competing models about what is going on inside an egg before it hatches, spark student questions and ideas for investigations geared toward trying to figure out where babies of chickens come from and how they develop.

-The development of this storyline is sponsored, in part, by a Science Education Partnership Award (SEPA) awarded to the University of Illinois Urbana-Champaign and Northwestern University.
-Alpha pilots are currently underway.
+The development of this storyline is sponsored, in part, by a Science Education Partnership Award (SEPA) awarded to the University of Illinois Urbana-Champaign and Northwestern University. v1.0 pilots are currently underway (during spring of 2018).
 Contact Barbara Hug <firstname.lastname@example.org> for more details.